PotterDareDevil/clg-proxy-enhanced/README.md

-# Zyron Proxy
+# Chunglloyd Proxy

-Zyron Proxy is a lightweight, fast, and powerful self-hosted web proxy built on the Scramjet ecosystem.
+Chunglloyd Proxy is a lightweight, fast, and powerful self-hosted web proxy built on the Scramjet ecosystem.
 It provides a modular, minimal setup with all essential components included.

 ## Features